0xOucan/celo-mind-dn/README.md

 ```
 transfer 5 XOC from Base to Arbitrum
 transfer 10 MXNB from Arbitrum to Base
+transfer 5 XOC from Base to Mantle
+transfer 1 USDT from Mantle to Base
+transfer 10 MXNB from Arbitrum to Mantle
+transfer 2 USDT from Mantle to Arbitrum
 check status of transaction 0x123...
 view balance on Base
 view balance on Arbitrum
+view balance on Mantle
 ```

 #### Base Network Commands